HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-bacnet.md

 1. While editing or adding the BACnet/IP definition, click the *Numeric Sensors* tab.
 2. Click *Add*.
 Alternatively, if there are no existing sensor definitions, click *Add Numeric Sensor.*
-3. Provide values for Object Instance, Type, Sensor Type, Sensor Name, Sensor Unit, and Multiplier.
+3. Provide values for Object Instance, Type, Sensor Type, Sensor Name, and Sensor Unit.
 Note that the Sensor Name and Sensor Unit fields will only appear once you have selected a Sensor Type.
+4. Under *Data Interpretation*, choose the Order of Operations and provide a Multiplier and Offset to apply to raw values.
+A Formula Preview shows how the raw value will be transformed.
-4. Click *Save*.
+5. Click *Save*.

 ```{image} /product/settings/media/monitoring_11.png
 :class: border-black